SubhrajeetSikdar/Music-Player/README.md

                for tkinter:pip install tkinter
 For uninstalling those libray replce the install word with uninstall and You are all done.

+if you are facing trouble with the first file then you can go with the second file provided.

 Tell me in the comment for any other ideas

 Thank You